Tazzios/cbprofilecontent/README.md

 - show multiple user in the order that you want
 - Resize picture
 - Select a CB userlist to show
+- change order or randomize
+- set number of users to show
 - show by username or emailadres
 - create own template with every field you want